 Paranormal Romance, Westerns, Young Adult, Science Fiction and Fantasy, Psychic, Supernatural Phenomena

-Publishing Consultant, Television and Film Industry Veteran
+Book Editor, Script and Screenplay Story Consultant, Publishing Consultant, Television and Film Industry Veteran

-In the book publishing industry, she was a developmental editor, copy editor, and proofreader for large publishers.
-In the film industry she worked as a story analyst and development consultant on feature film and television projects for DreamWorks, Disney, Showtime, Lifetime, among others, and worked on the development of films such as L.A.
-Confidential (Academy Award for Best Writing, Screenplay Based on Material Previously Produced or Published), Get On Up, Enigma, HBO’s Vinyl, and countless others.
-She assisted writer/director Albert Brooks on Defending Your Life.
+In the film industry she worked as a story analyst and development consultant on feature film and television projects for DreamWorks, Disney, Showtime, and Lifetime, including L.A.
+Confidential (Academy Award for Best Writing, Screenplay Based on Material Previously Produced or Published), Get On Up, Enigma, HBO’s Vinyl, and Defending Your Life.